- What You’ll Learn

 For example, you can easily add an image to the email body and it will appear on all notifications sent by this specific automation.

-When you are done, set the automation’s status as active then save your changes.
+Finally, set the automation’s status as active and save your changes.

-NOTE: No notifications will be sent unless you activate the email automation as shown above.
+NOTE: Noptin will not send any new post notifications unless you activate the email automation as shown above.

 If you ever wish to come back to this page and edit the automation, you can do so by clicking on the name of automation from the automations overview page.

-Preventing Notifications from Being Sent for Certain Tags and Categories Preventing Notifications from Being Sent for Certain Tags and Categories
+Step 3: Limit Notifications to Certain Tags and Categories Step 3: Limit Notifications to Certain Tags and Categories

-By default, a notifcation will be sent for all blog posts.
+By default, Noptin sends a new-post notification for all blog posts.
 There are times when you might want to change this.

-You might only want to send an email notification if a post from the “Important Announcements” category is published.
+You might only want to send email notifications for posts from the “Important Announcements” category.

 Or you might not want to send a notification for a given post so you tag it with the “no-notify” tag.

-This is possible with the Ultimate Addons Pack.
+This is possible with the Custom Post Notifications addon.

 First, locate the Options box…